dguerrar/ezara/README.md

 - In order to make this **TEST** easier and **real-life** focus, I am not using HATEOS neither GraphQL libraries.
 - swagger info is available for reviewing at **http://localhost:8080/swagger-ui/index.html**
 - health check (spring boot actuators) are available at **http://localhost:8080/actuator/health**
+- No interfaces are defined in order to shorten the **TEST** and as everything is created as a singleton (Autowired) so in the IoC is clear also.
+- Some generic objects are created in order to re-use code.

 ##IMPORTANT
 - On the request asked in this **TEST**, I prefer to use a POST + a DTO in the body for maintenance optimization.